 - Engaging Libraries: The GECo team is also collaborating with local libraries in the London Borough of Hammersmith and Fulham on a project called ‘Telling the Tale’.
 Using stories and storytelling skills, we will explore the theme of self-care and specifically the genetic and digital self.

-- WOWS Allies and Mentoring Scheme: Developed by the LMS with the African Research Excellence Fund (AREF) and launched in 2020, this scheme pairs mentees from 6 countries across Africa with a scientific mentor from the UK.
+- Women in STEM: Since 2011, our Suffrage Science award scheme has celebrated women in STEM for their scientific achievements and their ability to inspire others.
+Our WOWS Allies and Mentoring Scheme developed with the African Research Excellence Fund launched in 2020 and pairs women mentees from 6 countries across Africa with a scientific mentor from the UK.
 The WOWS scheme provides advice and guidance for mentees, enabling them to take the next steps in their career or development.

 More details on all these projects and all previous projects can be found on our Public Engagement pages.